Asterisk4Magisk/Xray4Magisk/README.md

 This module does not contain binaries such as [Xray-core](https://github.com/XTLS/Xray-core), When installing, the relevant files are downloaded automatically.
 If your network has poor access to Github, please consider using a network proxy or choose not install core online.

-If your device don't have volume keys, you can create file `/sdcard/xray4magisk.setup`, first line of the file will determine the core type, `xray` for Xray, `v2ray` for V2ray, `sing-box` for Sing-box and `mihomo` for Mihomo(Clash.Meta), any other content will skip core installation; second line of the file will control whether to overwrite old config files, `keep` will preserve them, otherwise will be overwritten.
+If your device don't have volume keys, you can create file `/sdcard/xray4magisk.setup`, first line of the file will determine the core type, `xray` for Xray, `v2ray` for V2ray, `sing-box` for Sing-box, `mihomo` for Mihomo and `hysteria2` for Hysteria2, any other content will skip core installation; second line of the file will control whether to overwrite old config files, `keep` will preserve them, otherwise will be overwritten.

 ## Config

 - The xrayhelper config file is stored in `/data/adb/xray/xrayhelper.yml`
 - The xray config file is stored in `/data/adb/xray/confs/*.json`
-- The v2ray config file is stored in `/data/adb/xray/v2ray.v5.json`
+- The v2ray config file is stored in `/data/adb/xray/v2rayconfs/config.json`
 - The sing-box config file is stored in `/data/adb/xray/singconfs/*.json`
-- The mihomo(clash.meta) template config file is stored in `/data/adb/xray/mihomoconfs/template.yaml`
+- The mihomo template config file is stored in `/data/adb/xray/mihomoconfs/template.yaml`
+- The hysteria2 config file is stored in `/data/adb/xray/hy2confs/config.yaml`
+- The adguardhome config file is stored in `/data/adb/xray/adghomeconfs/config.yaml`, and the default username and password are both `xray4magisk`

 Tip: The default config already sets the inbounds section to work with transparent proxy scripts.
-It is recommended that use xrayhelper to manage your proxy server, for advanced configurations please refer to the appropriate official documentation, such as [Xray](https://xtls.github.io/), [V2ray](https://www.v2fly.org/), [Sing-box](https://sing-box.sagernet.org/), [Mihomo](https://wiki.metacubex.one/)
+It is recommended that use xrayhelper to manage your proxy server, for advanced configurations please refer to the appropriate official documentation, such as [Xray](https://xtls.github.io/), [V2ray](https://www.v2fly.org/), [Sing-box](https://sing-box.sagernet.org/), [Mihomo](https://wiki.metacubex.one/) and [Hysteria2](https://hysteria.network/)

 ## Usage